quellus/GDTuber/wiki/Setup.md

 ##### Multiple Image Sprite Sheet Requirements

-To show up correctly your sprite sheet must be a 1:1 ratio image taking up an even quadrant of the image for each state.
+Your sprite sheet should be divisible into four quadrants, these quadrants will represent each supported state.
 Top left will be the  **Neutral** state, top right will be that **Talking** state, bottom left will be the **Blinking State**, bottom right will be the **Talking + Blinking** state.

 </br>
 <img src="./doc_pictures/DefaultAvatar.png" alt="image" width="100" height="auto">